megatron-uk/cyberknight-pce/README.md

 Run the scripts in sequence: first //extractAssets.py//, then //splitAssets.py//, then //mapScript.py//, now edit the assets by hand before finally running //injectScript.py//.

+Eventually, an IPS patch file will be released with all the modifications already patched in.
+Until then, feel free to use these scripts to edit the game yourself.

 Useful Links
 ============